viewstools/docs/DevEnvironmentSetup.md

 2. Open Xcode and follow installation steps to get all the modules (we need iOS simulator)
 3. Run `brew install watchman`
 4. To get expo simulator for native run `yarn global add exp`
-5. To install expo ios `exp install:ios`
+5. To install expo ios `exp install:ios` (you might need to run `sudo xcode-select -s /Applications/Xcode.app`)
 6. To start project run `yarn start` - you will get a QR code and URL.
 You can scan the code with your mobile or copy the code
 7. In a new tab (CMD+t) run `expo ios` - it will open the simulator
 8. Scroll to the right on the simulator screen and open Expo app